-In the next two years, we have specifically committed to further defining and reporting on our progress towards Net Zero goals through the utilisation of software to measure emissions reductions and action plans.
-Through improved data collection of Scope 1, 2 and 3 emissions, and data automation (where possible), more accurate emissions reduction targets will be set for all assets.
-We understand the value of a robust data collection and measurement function to demonstrate the impacts of initiatives we are seeking to deploy in pursuit of decarbonisation pathways.
-Consequently our efforts will be targeted to that outcome.
+In the next two years, as part of an ongoing project, we continue to focus on further defining and reporting on our progress towards Net Zero goals.
+Through improved data collection of Scope 1, 2 and 3 emissions, and data automation (where possible), more accurate emissions reduction targets and interventions are being set for all assets.
+We understand the value of a robust data collection and measurement function to both inform and demonstrate the impacts of the identified decarbonisation initiatives.
+Consequently our efforts continue to be targeted to that outcome.